-VirTra provides a discretionary profit-sharing program that pays out a percentage of Company profits each year as a cash bonus to active and eligible employees.
-The cash payment is typically split into two equal payments and distributed pro-rata to employees in April and October of the following year after the completion of the annual financial audit.
-For the three and six months ended June 30, 2019, the amount charged to operations was \$0 due to net loss in both periods.
-For the three and six months ended June 30, 2018, the amount charged to operations was \$447,821 and \$447,821, respectively.
-The profit-sharing estimate was revised in subsequent quarters during 2018 and was not paid until 2019.
+VirTra provides a discretionary profit-sharing program that pays out a percentage of Company profits each year as a cash bonus to eligible employees.
+The cash payment is typically split into two equal payments and distributed pro-rata in April and October of the following year to active employees only.
+For the three months ended September 30, 2019 and 2018, the amount credited to operations was \$(27,061) and \$(14,562), respectively, resulting from forfeited awards.
+For the nine months ended September 30, 2019, the amount credited to operations was \$(27,061) and for the nine months ended September 30, 2018, the amount credited to operations was \$(27,061) and for the nine months ended September 30, 2019, the amount credited is revised quarterly and will be finalized after year-end financial audit.